shellywanamaker/shellywanamaker.github.io/_posts/2018-03-02-Crab-samples-and-Podcast-Audicty-workshop.md

 ### Crab sample organization

 Today I am still working through organizing the crab sample data to follow individual crabs throughout the project.
 This will be used to help decide the pooling of samples after RNA is extracted.
+I have uploaded a mostly-organized spreadsheet to my Owl folder: [here](http://owl.fish.washington.edu/scaphapoda/grace/Crab-project/20180301-following-crab-samples.xlsx)

 ### Podcast Audacity Workshop